Type 1 Diabetes is hard. It sucks. But you don't have to go it alone.

 TCOYD was founded by Dr. Steven Edelman, a fellow Type 1 diabetic who wanted to build a community that offered support, education, and resources to help all diabetics live better lives than they could ever imagine.

 The conference was a full day event.
 Type 1 and 2 diabetes education was offered separately so as to cater more specifically to what people wanted to learn about.
 My mom and I obviously chose the Type 1 seminar courses.

 There were wonderful seminars and panels with endocrinologists, dietitians, and other every day people living with Type 1.
 It was incredible to learn about where diabetes research is going and how fast technology is advancing to help us keep a closer eye on our disease.
 It gave me hope.

 I teared up several times at the realization that I was not alone and that a cure could be found within my lifetime.

-The ultimate TCOYD conference is in San Diego in November and I want to go!
+The ultimate TCOYD conference is in San Diego in November of every year.
 If you would like to attend, or know someone who would enjoy learning more about Type 1 or 2 diabetes but don't live near San Diego, no worries!
 TCOYD holds events throughout the year all over the US.
 Just check out their website and list of events to see when there will be a gathering close to where you live!

-If you are a fellow Type 1 "Dia-badass," or would just like to chat more about it with me, feel free to message me using the Contact page, comment on this post or follow and direct message me on Instagram, @brunette_of_vantes!
+If you are a fellow Type 1 "Dia-badass," or would just like to chat more about it with me, feel free to comment on this post or follow and direct message me on Instagram, @brunette_of_vantes!

 -The B of V